nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_pgps.rst

 P-GPS is designed for devices that are frequently disconnected from the cloud but need periodic GNSS fixes as quickly as possible to save power.
 This is possible because a device does not need to download ephemerides from the satellite broadcast.
-However, P-GPS should not be used for general use cases that already work with :term:`Assisted GPS (A-GPS)` only.
+However, P-GPS should not be used for general use cases that already work with :term:`Assisted GNSS (A-GNSS)` only.

 .. note::
    When using two-week ephemeris prediction sets, the TTFF towards the end of the second week increases due to the accumulated errors in the predictions and the decreases in the number of satellite ephemerides in the later prediction periods.

 P-GPS requires a cloud connection approximately once a week to download new predictions, depending on the configuration settings.
-With A-GPS, new ephemerides are needed on average every two hours, or if the fix interval is longer, whenever GNSS is started.
+With A-GNSS, new ephemerides are needed on average every two hours, or if the fix interval is longer, whenever GNSS is started.

 .. note::
    To use the nRF Cloud P-GPS service, you need an nRF Cloud account, and the device needs to be associated with the account.